freva-org/freva-nextgen/README.md

 [![Tests](https://github.com/FREVA-CLINT/freva-nextgen/actions/workflows/ci_job.yml/badge.svg)](https://github.com/FREVA-CLINT/freva-nextgen/actions)
 [![Test-Coverage](https://codecov.io/github/FREVA-CLINT/freva-nextgen/branch/init/graph/badge.svg?token=dGhXxh7uP3)](https://codecov.io/github/FREVA-CLINT/freva-nextgen)

-This repository contains the *freva-rest services* defining rest endpoints that make up the freva server services as well as the client services that provide command line interfaces and python libraries for their rest service counterparts.
+This is a multi-part repository it contains code for:

+- The *freva-rest service* defining rest endpoints that make up the freva server services
+- The *freva-client* library that provide command line interfaces and python libraries for their rest service counterparts.
+- The *freva-data-loader-portal* that implements rules of how to open different data sources and stream them via zarr.

 ## Installation for development